I Can’t Pay My Cable Bill: What To Do

 Once you have the gear, it’s time to plug into your favorite entertainment outlet.
 Here are some of the most attractive streaming services on the market and what they charge.

-Netflix: $10/month.
+Netflix: $9/month.
 Unless you live under a rock, you’ve heard of Netflix.
 They absolutely dominate the streaming market.
 Netflix accounts for 35% of internet traffic in North America.
 They have a huge selection including some Netflix original shows that have drawn rave reviews like Orange is the New Black, House of Cards and Narcos.
+Netflix spent a whopping $13 billion on original content in 2018.

-Hulu: $8/month or $13 for commercial free.
-Hulu doesn’t have the following Netflix does, but it does have a unique advantage: Hulu adds new episodes of shows after they air on TV.
+Hulu: $6/month or $12 for commercial free.
+Hulu doesn’t have the following Netflix does, but it does have a unique advantage: Hulu adds new episodes of current season after they air on TV.
 Netflix uploads entire seasons at a time, which means you won’t get to see them until it’s old news.
 Hulu is great for those who want to stay current on a lot of popular and current TV shows.
+They also produce original content — not at the rate of Netflix — but their flagship show “The Handmaid’s Tale” was the first streaming series to win the Golden Globe for Best Television Series — Drama in 2018.

 If you’re more into live programming, there are some nice selections in the skinny bundles category.

-Sling TV: starting at $20/month.
-Sling TV was the first to the market, and has the largest share with more than a million subscribers.
-The basic package comes with over 30 channels including CNN, ESPN and Comedy Central.
-The drawback with Sling TV is that the upgraded $25 choice adds channels like FX and NFL Network, while eliminating other channels offered in the basic package like ESPN and Disney Channel.
+Sling TV: starting at $25/month.
+Sling TV was the first to the market, and has the largest share with 2.42 million subscribers.
+The “orange” package comes with over 30 channels including CNN, ESPN and Comedy Central.
+The drawback with Sling TV is that the alternative “blue” package adds channels like FX and NFL Network, while eliminating other channels offered in the orange package like ESPN and Disney Channel.
 You’re almost forced into the total $40 package.
 An added benefit of Sling TV is that you can add on channel packages like sports, comedy, kids or news extras for another $5/month.

-DirecTV Now: starting at $35/month.
+DirecTV Now: starting at $40/month.
 The DirecTV Now basic package has a better variety than that of the total package offered by SlingTV.
-It comes with over 60 channels including Fox News, CNN and MSNBC as well as ESPN and Viacom channels like Comedy Central, MTV, Spike and VH1.
+It comes with over 65 channels including Fox News, CNN and MSNBC as well as ESPN, Viacom channels like Comedy Central, MTV, Spike and VH1, and children’s programming like Nickelodeon, Cartoon Network and Disney Channel.
 For $50/month you can add MLB Network, FUSE, OWN and Travel Channel, among others.

-PlayStation Vue: starting at $30/month.
-PlayStation Vue is the best bang for your buck.
+PlayStation Vue: starting at $45/month.
+PlayStation Vue might be the least best bang for your buck.
 There are no Viacom channels, which means no Comedy Central and no MTV, but if you’re watching for news and sports, this is your best bet.
 The basic package comes with local news as well as Fox News, CNN, MSNBC and ESPN.
-The next level comes with regional and national sports networks like local Fox Sports and NFL network, MLB network and NBA TV for $35/month.
-Their top-end package comes with HBO and ShowTime for $65/month.
+The next level comes with regional and national sports networks like local Fox Sports and NFL network, MLB network and NBA TV for $50/month.
+Their top-end package comes with HBO and ShowTime for $80/month.

 How to Watch TV for Free